civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ## Notebook options

 :::tipNamespaces
-Always check on the top left corner of Kubeflow Dashboard if you are creating resources in the correct namespace.
+Always check on the top left corner of the KubeFlow Dashboard that you are creating resources in the correct namespace.
 :::

 ### Name